nhsconnect/gpconnect-messaging/pages/sendupdate/usecase/sendupdate_overview.md

     1. The sending system initiates a MESH Address Lookup request for the patient's registered GP practice.
     2. The sending system receives a response containing the MESH mailbox ID for the patient's registered GP practice.

-2.  **Document being sent in payload**
+2.  **Message being sent in payload**

-    1. A trigger at the sending system results in a FHIR Message being constructed which includes a document (as a minimum).
+    1. A trigger at the sending system results in a FHIR Message being constructed.
     2. The MESH API Send Message function is used to send the message to the mailbox acquired in step 1.
     3. The MESH server places the message in the GP practice's MESH mailbox awaiting collection.
     4. The GP practice uses the MESH API Download Message function to retrieve the message from the MESH mailbox.